nicolesmithdev/eat-the-rainbow/README.md

 August 21, 2021

-* Installed Redux and React Redux to better manage state and converted the filters to start.
+* Installed Redux and React Redux to better manage state.